 Hello

-My name is Berlin, and I was born and raised in Tampa, Florida.
+My name is Berlin, founder of The Spicy Cat Project.
 Cat behavior has always been a passion of mine.
 Growing up, I helped my mom with TNR (trap, neuter, release) programs, and we fostered many litters of kittens.
-Throughout my life, I've owned over 28 cats so far.
+Throughout my life, I've owned 28 cats and counting.
 From outdoor cats to bottle babies and everything in between.
 And I've worked with cats of just about every temperament.
 But I'm not biased, I've also had 11 dogs and 4 horses.
 Coming from a family of animal lovers who have rescued dozens of pets and wildlife has given me a unique experience that has shaped my love and understanding of animal behavior.

 I have over a decade of experience as a veterinary technician in private practice, urgent care, and community cat clinics.
 I hold a Bachelor’s in Integrative Animal Biology (USF) and a Master’s in Animal Shelter Medicine (UF), and I’m Fear‑Free and Cat‑Friendly certified.
 Currently, I’m a second‑year student at the University of Florida College of Veterinary Medicine.